Kannect vs Eventbrite

 Eventbrite runs the largest event marketplace on the internet, with a polished checkout and a built-in audience.
 For a single large public event where you just need tickets sold, it does the job well.

 But Eventbrite is transactional by design.
-The relationship ends when the event ends, and its all-in fees run roughly 10 to 14 percent per paid ticket, which is punishing for nonprofits and small organizations.
+The relationship ends when the event ends, and its US fees run 3.7% plus $1.79 per ticket plus 2.9% processing — a flat per-ticket fee that punishes low-priced tickets, which is where nonprofits and small organizations live.
 Since Bending Spoons acquired it in 2026, the same price pressure that hit Meetup is expected.

 Kannect treats an event as the start of a community relationship, not a one-off sale, at a 2 percent platform fee, on a verified network with no scam events.